HOW TO ORGANISE YOUR KITCHEN

 Although I suspect he was not considering the kitchen when he said it, the famous William Morris quote, “Have nothing in your houses that you do not know to be useful or believe to be beautiful, applies as much to kitchens as any other room in your house, in fact possibly even more

 When designing your kitchen there are certain industry standards that all good designers will incorporate into their design.
 Such as the renowned cook's triangle but what about the things that are unique to you?
-The kitchen is a working space in your home but it should also encompass your personality, highlight your taste and style and be the real hub of the home for you and your family.
-We like to personalise all our designs to ensure it will cater for you and your families unique needs.
+The kitchen is a working space in your home but it should also encompass your personality, highlight your taste and style, and be the real hub of the home for you and your family.
+We like to personalise all our designs to ensure it will cater to you and your family's unique needs.

 Having a new kitchen is the perfect time not only to think about how you use your kitchen but also to think about the things that you are storing that are no longer required.